vnmc/boreas/README.md

 Boreas is a CSS parser written in TypeScript (which compiles to JavaScript).
 It can be used both in node.js projects and in the browser (work in progress).

-The project was done because we needed a reliable, robust CSS parser for Ghostlab (http://www.vanamco.com/ghostlab)
+The project was done because we needed a reliable, robust CSS parser for our synchronized Web testing tool [Ghostlab](http://www.vanamco.com/ghostlab).

 This project comprises